The Fascinating Story of the Inventor Behind the Gyroscope

 The gyroscope is an invention that has revolutionized multiple fields and industries.
 From navigation to aviation, the gyroscope’s importance cannot be overstated.
 In this step-by-step guide, we will delve into the fascinating world of gyroscopes and understand how they came about.

-See also Gyroscope Sensor for Arduino: A Comprehensive Guide
+See also How to Add Gyroscope to Android: A Step-by-Step Guide

 Step 1: Ancient Beginnings